Fannon/xregistry/core/spec.md

 - Constraints:
   - OPTIONAL.
-  - Only applicable on model definition
+  - Only applicable on model definition.

 - Examples:
   - `1.2`